 There are three easy steps:

-- The employee must submit a TE application and applicable dependent verification to the Duquesne University Office of Human Resource who will determine if the employee or their dependent is eligible for the exchange (this process is called certification).
+- The employee must submit a Tuition Exchange application (above) and applicable dependent verification to the Duquesne University Office of Human Resource who will determine if the employee or their dependent is eligible for the exchange (this process is called certification).

 - The employee or their eligible dependent applies for admission to the participating university or college of interest.

 - When the applicant is admitted, the importing institution determines whether or not a TE Scholarship is awarded.

 - It is a good idea to apply for financial aid at the same time the admission application is filed just in case the participating TEI/CIC institution does not offer a TE scholarship.

 - If the student waits to find out if a TE scholarship is offered before applying for aid, it may be too late to apply for aid.

 - Even if a TE scholarship is offered, the student may still need financial assistance beyond the TE scholarship.

 More Tuition Exchange Information

 - If you have questions about TE at another college, contact the Admissions Office at that college.

 - If you have more questions about TE in general, contact us at the Financial Aid Office, Duquesne University, Pittsburgh, PA (412) 396-6607.